Friday, May 19, 2023

 Add to open stitches:

 1. Reduce by 10% - 22-0-22 ns.
 Rehang sts from WY, knit side facing you, gathering in evenly across row as required.
+MT, K1R.
+Bring ns out.

-2. To add double-strand ewrap and knitted-back chain cast-offs, measure out 13X the width of needles.
-Using the fold end of the doubled yarn, from left, place loop on end needle, take doubled strand under and around next needle to right and back into hook of first needle.
-Pull back on needle butt to knit stitch through, approximating main tension stitch size.
-Take yarn under next two needles and then back into hook of second needle, knit back.
-Continue across in this manner.
-At right side, carefully bring all needles out.
-Yarn (still the doubled strand, at right, out of the feeder), take the yarn to the left, under the two next needles, and back into the hook of the first – knit that back for a large stitch, leave it in place.
+3. At right side, carefully bring all needles out.
+Still the doubled strand, from right, take the yarn to the left, under the two next needles, and back into the hook of the first – knit that back for a very large stitch (almost back to A position - you don't want this to restrict the finished width), leave it in place.
 Take yarn to the left under next two needles, back to the right, drawing the first held stitch back, put yarn into the hook and knit it back for a large loose stitch.
 Continue across in this manner to left.
 Break yarn and then chain off all the loose stitches right to left.

 The extra weight added by the double-stranding is just what is needed!